Kayn-Pleiades/Weather-Dashboard/README.md

 ### Commit 18: UVI
 the color of the UVI now changes in relation to the linked safety scale!

+### Commit 19: Most recent
+logs the most recently searched city to the console so I can next have it auto fill the dashboard.

 ## credits
 https://getbootstrap.com/docs/5.0
 https://www.epa.gov/sunsafety/uv-index-scale-0